robocoptertron/RobertNeville_T1A2/README.md

 - HTML
 - SCSS/CSS
-- JavaScript (vanilla)
+- JavaScript
 - Node.js

-These are the its dependencies:
+These are its dependencies^:

 - express
 - express-handlebars
 - joi
 - nodemailer

-These are its devDependencies:
+These are its devDependencies^:

 - concurrently
 - cross-env